MCPTotal

 Creating and running MCP servers is that simple

-You need to run MCP servers to connect them as part of the workflow.
+You need to run MCP servers to connect them to the workflow.

-With MCPTotal, you sign up for free and can then create a space to run the MCP servers for your agent, in the Spaces page.
+With MCPTotal, you sign up for free and can then create a space on the Spaces page to run the MCP servers for your agent.

 To see how this works, add the Gmail MCP server and authorize it to access your inbox, so your agent can read and write emails.

-Add PDF Maker too, so your agent can create PDFs, because it knows the markdown language.
+Add PDF Maker too, so your agent can create PDFs, as this server knows the markdown language.

 And, the space is ready to use.

-In addition to the MCPTotal catalog of MCP servers, you can run any MCP server by adding a custom Python or Node package (uvx/npx) or a Docker image, using the Add Custom App card in the homepage’s catalog.
+In addition to the MCPTotal catalog of MCP servers, you can run any MCP server by adding a custom Python or Node package (uvx/npx) or a Docker image, using the Add Custom App card in the Catalog page.

 Connecting the MCP server